yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Indexed-Search/search/overview.md

 ![Common indexing process structure](media/01-common-indexing-process-structure.png)

 A specific search service (e.g `ProductIndexedSearchService`) is designed to handle search requests for particular domain entities, such as catalog products or customers.
-A specific search service processes a search query starts with parsing the query text to convert it to the object of Search Request by calling ISearchRequestBuilder.
-Then Search Request is sent to the specific search engine through the `ISearchProvider` abstraction that uses an index to retrieve documents with matching terms.
+A specific search service processes a search query starts with parsing the query text to convert it to the object of the search request by calling `ISearchRequestBuilder`.
+Then search request is sent to the specific search engine through the `ISearchProvider` abstraction that uses an index to retrieve documents with matching terms.

-Then all specific search services are materialized in all found documents via fetching the entities by their identifiers from the data source (e.g., database) and return the resulting entities to the requester.
+At the next stage, all specific search services are materialized in all found documents via fetching the entities by their identifiers from the data source (e.g., database) and return the resulting entities to the requester.

 !!! note
 	In Virto search, we use an additional roundtrip call to the data source to get the actual entity data for the resulting documents the index engine returns.